CarDGee/qpaper/readme.rst

 qpaper
 ======

-Pure Python wallpaper-setter for X11.
+Python wallpaper-setter for X11.

-This was originally written as an extension for the Qtile_ window manager (hence the name qpaper), though it works as a standalone program.
+This was originally written as an extension for the Qtile_ window manager (hence the name qpaper), though it works for X11 in general.
 It requires the same dependencies as Qtile, i.e. cairocffi_ and xcffib_.

 Usage